Interested in this course? Book now for Open Day to find about more

 The curriculum is developed in collaboration between academics, clinical staff and service users, enabling graduates to maximise their potential and achieve professional competence in physiotherapy.
 It combines strong practical elements with all the relevant theories.

-Placements are carefully structured to progress from our on-site clinics out into community settings, working with health organisations such as Livewell South West, St Lukes Hospice and University Hospitals Plymouth.
-In addition there are opportunities with Devon County Council to provide physiotherapy as a form of social care to people in their own homes.
+Placements are carefully structured to progress from our on-site clinics out into community settings, working with health organisations such as Livewell South West, St Luke's Hospice and University Hospitals Plymouth.

-This MPhysio incorpoartes leadership and quality enhancement modules.
+This MPhysio physiotherapy degree incorporates leadership and quality enhancement modules.
 This knowledge and experience is attractive to health care providers and recognises that future practitioners need these skills to contribute effectively to flexible and responsive service delivery.

 What do Physiotherapists do?
 They help people affected by injury, illness or disability using physical means such as exercise, movement and manual therapy.